-Offense: Fighting, Inciting a Fight, Hazing, Initiating
+Offense: Fighting, Inciting a Fight, Hazing, Initiating a fight Consequences:

 - 1. Suspended out-of-school 3 days

 - 2. Suspended out-of-school 5 days

 - 3. Suspended out-of-school 10 days

 - 4. Expulsion

 Offense: Physical contact by pushing, shoving, biting, spitting, kicking or hitting or other conduct that causes or may cause injury.